diyhue/diyHue/BRIDGE_PRO_ONBOARDING.md

 not an HTTP endpoint and does not disable link-button checks.
 A successful application registration is persisted normally; the button press itself is not persisted.

+## Fresh BSB003 protocol validation

+A separate isolated test also validated onboarding from completely empty Bridge Pro state without relying on a previous Classic registration.

+The bridge started directly as BSB003 with an empty configuration volume.

+The normal local pairing lifecycle succeeded:

+1. BSB003 identity was active before registration.
+2. The local link-button window was opened through the normal virtual-button mechanism.
+3. `POST /api/` created a new application username and DTLS client key.
+4. The application username authenticated successfully on `/auth/v1`.
+5. The same username authenticated `GET /clip/v2/resource/bridge`.
+6. The DTLS `clientkey` was rejected as a V2 application key.
+7. After a real container restart the newly created API user was restored from persisted configuration.
+8. `/auth/v1` and `/clip/v2/resource/bridge` continued to return HTTP 200.

+This demonstrates that diyHue's local BSB003 registration, persistence and V2 authentication path works from fresh state.
+It does not by itself demonstrate that the stock Hue app will complete its fresh Bridge Pro ownership/onboarding flow.

 ## Stock Hue app validation